 Polynesian Spa.
 A geothermal hot springs spa with natural pools and spa therapies.
 I went on a rainy evening and enjoyed jumping between the mineral hot pools (four alkaline and one acidic between 36-41 degrees Celsius).
 It was truly a relaxing experience.

 Cat Cafe.
-Yep I went to a purebred cat cafe and I don’t regret it.
+Yep, I went to a purebred cat cafe and I don’t regret it.
 I would say I’m definitely more of a dog person, but it was still a nice experience.
 These are resident cats so not up for adoption and they thrive here.
-For $15 NZ (under $10 USD) you have a choice of drink and an hour with the cats.
+For $15 NZ (under $10 USD) you have a choice of a coffee drink and an hour with the cats.

 Night Market.
 I am a sucker for markets/fairs/festivals – anything outside of the traditional shop.
 On Thursday nights there is a night market in town complete with tons of food vendors and music acts.
 I couldn’t have asked for a better first night.